BerndWessels/preact-redux-isomorphic/README.md

 This is an opinionated isomorphic preact and redux starter-kit.

-Includes all your favourite libraries but less than `60kB` for the client to load your entire app!
+It includes all your favourite libraries but less than `60kB` for the client to load your entire app!

+The goal is to use the same code to achieve
+- a PWA (progressive web app)
+- a SPA (single page application) that can be serverless and hosted on a CDN
+- a SSR (server-side rendered) app with SEO (search engine optimization) support

 ### Latest and greatest